directus/v8-archive/docs/README.md

     *   `collection` if it is a collection of items
     *   `item` if it is a single item

-### Status

-`status` is a CSV of status keys that should be returned.
-This parameter can only be used when a Status field has been included in the collection.
-By default, this parameter returns all items with a status that is has `published=true`.
-This parameter supports the wildcard (`*`) to return items regardless of status. @TODO SOFT DELETED TOO?

 ### Language

 `lang` is a CSV of languages that should be returned with the response.
 This parameter can only be used when a Translation field has been included in the collection.
 This parameter supports the wildcard (`*`) to return all translations.